oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 MUST be removed from the stored Session State in the Server once it has been published or the Server has received a DISCONNECT packet with a Reason
 Code of 0x00 (Normal disconnection) from the Client]{.mark} \[MQTT-SN-3.1.4.9-4\].

-The Server SHOULD publish Will Messages promptly after the Session ends.
-In the case of a Server shutdown or failure, the Server MAY defer publication of Will Messages until a subsequent restart.
-If this happens, there might be a delay between the time the Server experienced failure and when the Will
+The Server SHOULD publish Will Messages promptly after the Virtual Connection is deleted or the Session ends, whichever occurs first.
+In the case of a
-Message is published.
+Server shutdown or failure, the Server MAY defer publication of Will Messages until a subsequent restart.
+If this happens, there might be a delay between the time the Server experienced failure and when the Will Message is published.

 #### 3.1.4.10 Will Topic Short or Will Topic Length (optional, only with *Will* flag set)